chogerlate/baq/README.md

 # Bangkok Air Quality (BAQ) Forecasting

 A comprehensive machine learning pipeline for PM2.5 air quality forecasting in Bangkok, Thailand.
 This project provides end-to-end capabilities for data processing, model training, evaluation, and deployment using multiple ML algorithms including LSTM, Random Forest, and XGBoost.
+For more information check the presentation and document report in [docs/](https://github.com/chogerlate/baq/tree/main/docs)

 ## MLOps Architecture